Early Childhood Programs

 A unique feature of the program is the inclusion of twice-weekly swimming lessons.
 With drowning being the 2nd cause of death for children under the age of 6, water safety is a critical life skill.

-While they have a decades-long history of providing preschool programming, the Club is thrilled to be able to expand their programming to make it even more accessible to the community.
-Due to a longstanding partnership with the Bedford Central School District, the Club was chosen, along with one other childcare center, as a community-based organization site for the Universal Pre-K program.
-Additionally, the Club has partnered with the Office of Head Start to provide a free early childhood program serving children ages 3-5 from eligible low-income families.
+The Club has partnered with Family Services of Westchester Office of Head Start to provide a free early childhood program serving children ages 3-5 from eligible low-income families.
 The Head Start program includes services that support early learning and development, health and wellness, and family well-being; with a Family Advocate who coordinates with parents to support at-home learning and to connect the children and families to additional support services.

 Physical Education: Fitness games and activities are conducted daily to help children work on gross motor skills, agility, balance and coordination.